An Empirical Study of Catastrophic Forgetting in Large Language Models During Continual Fine-tuning: Introduction

 The contribution of our paper can be summarized as follows: \begin{enumerate} \item We take an initial step to analyze the catastrophic forgetting (CF) problem during continual instruction tuning by an empirically study, where a specific evaluation setting is designed from the perspective of general knowledge such as domain knowledge, reasoning, reading comprehension and the bias problem. \item We provide an initial research evidence that the CF problem generally exists in the continual instruction tuning process for different models such as BLOOMZ, mT0, LLAMA and ALPACA.
-We also show that the model architecture, model scale and general instruction tuning have different effects on the CF problem. \end{enumerate}
+We also show that the model architecture, and model scale have different effects on the CF problem. \item Experimental results further show that the general instruction data can help mitigate the CF problem to some extent by experiments. \end{enumerate}